sev-step/sev-step/README.md

 ## Create and Run a SEV VM
+In this section, we will setup a SEV SNP VM using the toolchain we just built.

-1) Create VM disk with `./local-installation/usr/local/bin/qemu-img  create -f qcow2 <IMAGE_NAME>.qcow2 20G`
+1) Create a disk for the VM with `./local-installation/usr/local/bin/qemu-img  create -f qcow2 <VM_DISK.qcow2> 20G`
-2) Start VM with `./launch-qemu.sh -hda <IMAGE_NAME>.qcow2 -cdrom <Ubuntu 22.04.1 iso> -vnc 1` where `<Ubuntu 22.04.1 iso>` is the path to the regular Ubuntu installation iso.
+2) Start VM with `sudo ./launch-qemu.sh -hda <VM_DISK.qcow2> -cdrom <Ubuntu 22.10 iso> -vnc :1` where `<Ubuntu 22.10 iso>` is the path to the regular Ubuntu installation iso.
 While you can use other Distros, their SEV support might vary.
-The most important part is, that they ship at least kernel version 5.19.
+The most important part is, that they ship at least kernel version 5.19, as this is the first mainline kernel version that supports running as a SEV SNP guest.
 3) Connect to the VM via a VNC viewer on port `5901` and perform a standard installation
 4) Once the installation is done, terminate qemu with `ctrl a+x` or use `sudo kill $(pidof qemu-system-x86)`
 4) Start the VM again and connect with VNC.
 Install the OpenSSH server and configure it to autostart.
 The `./launch-qemu.sh` script already forwards VM port 22 to host port 2222 and VM port 8080 to host port 8080
-5) Use `./launch-qemu.sh -hda ../test-vm.qcow2 -console serial -sev-snp` to start the VM with SEV-SNP protection.
+5) Use `sudo ./launch-qemu.sh -hda <VM_DISK.qcow2> -sev-snp` to start the VM with SEV-SNP protection.
 You might want to also supply the `-allow-debug` which enables the SEV debug API.
 Many **test functions** of the sev step framework require this to get access to the VM's instruction pointer or other register content.